numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 ------------------------------------------

 We consider the budget, termination criteria, and restarts to be part of the benchmarked algorithm.
-Algorithms with any budget of function evaluations are eligible.
+Algorithms with any budget of function evaluations are eligible, our benchmarking setup is budget-free.
 The choice of termination is a relevant part of the algorithm.
 On the one hand, allowing a larger number of function evaluations increases the chance to achieve better function values.
 On the other hand, a timely termination of a stagnating run can improve the performance, as these evaluations